by Francis Wells Fox

 The organization also published several books, among them “Some Old Wethersfield Houses and Gardens” by Henry Sherman Adams, and is mentioned in “The Ancestry of Frederick Spencer Bliss” by Frederick Spencer Bliss.

-Former Presidents of the organization included: Mrs. Hugh A. Dryhurst, Lucy D. Wilson, Mary E. Welles, Mrs. Theodore W. Hannum, Mrs. George Stronach, Mrs. H. Edward James, Mrs. Oscar A. Phelps, Mrs. Seymour E. Williams, Mrs. J. Burritt Griswold, Mrs. James R. Goodrich and Mrs. Charles H. Hanmer.
+Former Presidents of the organization include: Mrs. Hugh A. Dryhurst, Lucy D. Wilson, Mary E. Welles, Mrs. Theodore W. Hannum, Mrs. George Stronach, Mrs. H. Edward James, Mrs. Oscar A. Phelps, Mrs. Seymour E. Williams, Mrs. J. Burritt Griswold, Mrs. James R. Goodrich and Mrs. Charles H. Hanmer.

 The Women’s Saturday Afternoon Club of Wethersfield was dissolved in 1967 and was honored in that year’s Wethersfield Town Report.
 “The outstanding organization gift of the year came from the Women’s Saturday Afternoon Club.
 The club has turned over to the library $462.66 which remained in the treasury when it disbanded this year to be set up as a trust in memory of Mrs. Emma Kimball Clark.